 Celebrate tequila, mariachi music and other Mexican icons that originated in and around Mexico’s second-largest city, Guadalajara.

 The Sea of Cortez is rich with wildlife, including one of the largest sea lion colonies in Mexico.
 At Los Islotes, a small island at the northern end of Isla Espiritu Santo near La Paz, you can dive or snorkel with these playful creatures.

 These two Mexican destinations have long been a favorite for beach lovers.
-Here’s how they are changing -- and where to stay while you're there.
+Here’s how they have changed, what to see and where to stay on your trip.